 Employee code of ethics

-The code of ethics addresses the rights and responsibilities of all group employees and covers ethical issues at the individual level as well as providing policies to guide business practices.
-It is a reminder that every action matters, every day.
-All employees throughout the group have to acknowledge the code of ethics.
+The Axel Johnson International Code of Ethics addresses the rights and responsibilities of all group employees and covers ethical issues at the individual level as well as providing policies to guide business practices.
+It is a reminder that every action matter, every day.
+All employees throughout the group have to acknowledge our Code of Ethics.